 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

 Gum disease is another frequently identified source of chronic dental discomfort.
 In its early stages — known as gingivitis — it may cause redness, swelling, or bleeding of the gums.
 If it progresses to periodontitis, the infection can affect the deeper supporting structures of the teeth, including the bone.
+This may result in a persistent aching sensation around affected teeth.
 You can learn more about how gum disease is assessed and managed through professional periodontal care.

 Cracked or Fractured Teeth